CSCfi/csc-user-guide/docs/computing/containers/run-existing.md

 ## Converting Docker images for use with Puhti

 If you cannot find a suitable Singularity image among those provided by CSC's staff, you can convert it yourself from an existing Docker image.
-For example NVIDIA has a library of container images for different GPU-enabled applications in their [NVIDIA GPU cloud (NGC)](https://ngc.nvidia.com/).
+For example, NVIDIA has a library of container images for different GPU-enabled applications in their [NVIDIA GPU cloud (NGC)](https://ngc.nvidia.com/).

 Here is an example how to build a Singularity image from NVIDIA's PyTorch Docker image.
 We'll use `sinteractive` as heavy processing should not be done in the login nodes.